Vietnam.vn - Nền tảng quảng bá Việt Nam

 He asserted that the new administration's main focus would be on rebuilding the country and boosting economic development, while declaring that he did not want to get involved in any new conflicts.

-Also on November 24, Qatar called on the international community to quickly lift sanctions on Syria, a day after a high-ranking Qatari delegation visited Damascus, marking a turning point in diplomatic relations between the two countries.
+Also on November 24, Qatar called on the international community to quickly lift sanctions on Syria, a day after a high-level Qatari delegation visited Damascus, marking a turning point in diplomatic relations between the two countries.
 Qatar's embassy in Damascus also reopened on December 22, ending a 13-year diplomatic rift between the two countries.

-Qatar's foreign ministry spokesman Majed al-Ansari stressed: "Qatar's position is clear.
+Qatar's foreign ministry spokesman, Majed al-Ansari, stressed: "Qatar's position is clear.
 The sanctions must be lifted quickly, because the reasons that led to these sanctions no longer exist, and those reasons are mainly the crimes of the previous regime."

 Ngoc Anh (according to AJ, Reuters)